 Upon Move-In, you will be given an electronic room keycard.
 Keep your keycard with you at all times as it is your access into Residence, your room, and common areas.
 Residents are responsible for the cost of replacing keys if misplaced or lost.
 The cost of a new keycard is $20.00.
 If you are locked out of your suite, you will need to contact the Front Desk or your roommate to gain access.
 Residence Staff and Security reserve the right to see your key card while you are in the building.

 Do not lend your keys to anyone!
-This is a violation of security and you will be subjected to disciplinary sanctions.
+This is a violation of the Residence Community Living Standards and you will be subjected to disciplinary sanctions.